ryuryu-ymj/mannot/src/mark.typ

 #let core-mark(
   /// The content to be marked within a math block. -> content body,
-  /// An optional tag to associate with the metadata. -> none | label
+  /// An optional tag to associate with the metadata.
+  /// This tag can be used to query the marked element.
+  /// -> none | label
   tag: none,
   /// The color used for marking. -> color
   color: black,
   /// An optional function to create a custom underlay.
-  /// This function receives the width, height, and color of the marked content (including padding)
+  /// This function receives the marked content's width and height (including padding)
-  /// and should return content to be placed *under* the marked content.
+  /// and marking color, and should return content to be placed *under* the marked content.
   /// The signature is `underlay(width, height, color)`.
   /// -> none | function
   underlay: none,
   /// An optional function to create a custom overlay.
-  /// This function receives the width, height, and color of the marked content (including padding)
+  /// This function receives the marked content's width and height (including padding)
-  /// and should return content to be placed *over* the marked content.
+  /// and marking color, and should return content to be placed *over* the marked content.
   /// The signature is `overlay(width, height, color)`.
   /// -> none | function
   overlay: none,
   /// The spacing between the marked content and the edge of the underlay/overlay.
-  /// This can be specified as a single `length` value which applies to all sides,
+  /// This can be specified as a single `length` value, which applies to all sides,
-  /// or as a `dictionary` with keys `left`, `right`, `top`, `bottom`, `x`, `y`, or `rest`.
+  /// or as a `dictionary` of `length` with keys `left`, `right`, `top`, `bottom`, `x`, `y`, or `rest`.
   /// -> none | length | dictionary
   padding: (:),
-  /// The context of the marked content.
+  /// The math size style of the marked content.
-  /// Possible values are `"inline"`, `"script"` or `"sscript"`.
+  /// Possible values are `"display"`, `"inline"`, `"script"`, and `"sscript"`.
+  /// This is used for measuring the content's height.
-  /// If set to `auto`, the context is determined automatically.
+  /// If set to `auto`, the style is determined automatically based on its width.
   /// -> auto | string
-  ctx: auto,
+  sizestyle: auto,
 ) = {
   // Extract leading/trailing horizontal spaces from body. let (body, leading-h) = _remove-leading-h(body)